zhangke3016/CmProcess/README.md

 # CmProcess [![platform](https://img.shields.io/badge/platform-android-brightgreen.svg)](https://developer.android.com/index.html)

-A more convenient solution for cross-process communication in Android.
+A more convenient solution for cross-process communication in Android.No need to use aidl.

 ## Use